-The at-risk award process will vary somewhat depending upon whether the award will be issued as a federal grant or under another funding mechanism.
+The at-risk award process will vary depending on whether the award will be issued as a federal grant or under another funding mechanism.
 Some examples include:

-Contracts, federal grant flow-down, or non-federal grants: The award will require approval from the sponsor to ensure costs prior to the performance start date will be allowed.
-The PI will need to complete an At-Risk Project Request Form and then contact your Grant or Contract Officer to request approval.
+- Contracts, federal grant flow-down or non-federal grants: For pre-award costs, the award will require approval from the sponsor to ensure costs prior to the performance start date will be allowed.

 With pre-award spending, the PI is risking monetary loss.
 It is the responsibility of the PI to ensure other funding is available to cover the possibility of pre-award spending being disallowed on a project due to an award not being issued, the sponsor disallowing pre-award costs, or an award being delayed or less than anticipated and inadequate to cover pre-award costs.
 It is the PI’s responsibility to reduce this risk.